DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * enabled `boolean`: Indicates whether this gallery image is enabled.
   * icon `string`: The icon of the gallery image.
   * imageReference [GalleryImageReference](#galleryimagereference)
+  * isPlanAuthorized `boolean`: Indicates if the plan has been authorized for programmatic deployment.
+  * planId `string`: The third party plan that applies to this image

 ### GalleryImageReference
 * GalleryImageReference `object`: The reference information for an Azure Marketplace image.